CMPA and privacy

 - communicating with members

-- business and medical risk analytics
+- developing and delivering practice related solutions and risk analytics

 - providing support to members with provincial or territorial reimbursement programs, third party payer groups (e.g. groups who pay membership fees on a member’s behalf), and provincial or territorial medical regulatory authorities (Colleges)

 - facilitating the use of the national physician identification system known as the Medical Identification Number for Canada (MINC)